themindfuldev/lab-lazy-loading-js-modules/src/README.md

 ---

+## Agenda

+- *Part II: Blazing loading*
+  - Modules
+  - Lazy-loading in AMD
+  - Lazy-loading in CommonJS
+  - Lazy-loading in ES2015
+  - Webpack 2

+---

 ## Module

 - *Structural* design pattern
-- Purpose: to define reusable components with private/public attributes and methods.
+- Purpose: to define reusable components with private/public attributes and methods
 - Pre-condition: a chunk of code with a return point
 - Post-condition: a definition that represents that chunk of code as a module